A Guest Post By Lisa Tripp

-During these staylistening sessions, sometimes Ashby would be in the midst of crying and something in the room would catch his eye (or maybe a thought) and he would start to smile or giggle… and then he would go back to crying for a bit.
+During these staylistening sessions, sometimes my son would be in the midst of crying and something in the room would catch his eye (or maybe a thought) and he would start to smile or giggle… and then he would go back to crying for a bit.

 Other times he would cry for a while and then show obvious signs of rooting and wanting to nurse.
 Although I wasn't sure at those times if I should just keep listening or nurse, I would usually let him nurse.